Wintellect/MSLearn/Build a Machine-Learning Model and Deploy to Azure Using Containers/includes/1-build-train-serialize-model.md

 	Machine-learning models can't deal with text.
 They only work with numbers.
 Scikit-learn's [`CountVectorizer.fit_transform()`](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html#sklearn.feature_extraction.text.CountVectorizer.fit_transform) function counts the words in the corpus of text passed to it and builds a dictionary of words ranked by frequency of occurrence.
 Then it produces vectors (arrays) containing the numeric indexes of individual words or *ngrams* (sequences of words such as "terrible service" or "helpful staff"). `ngram_range=(1, 2)` tells `CountVectorizer` to consider not just individual words, but combinations of up to two words.
 The `stop_words` parameter tells it to ignore common words such as "and" and "the." `min_df=10` tells it to ignore words and ngrams that occur less than 10 times and serves to reduce the memory footprint of the model while sacrificing little or no accuracy.

 1. The next step is to build the model and train it with the vectorized text.
-Use this code to split the dataset into a training set and a test set, train a [logistic-regression](https://en.wikipedia.org/wiki/Logistic_regression) model with the training set, and evaluate the accuracy of that model with the test set:
+Use this code to split the dataset into a training set and a test set, train a [logistic-regression](https://en.wikipedia.org/wiki/Logistic_regression) model with the training set, and evaluate the accuracy of the model with the test set:

 	```python
 	from sklearn.linear_model import LogisticRegression